XterryIT/Django/README.md

 # Django
-Here I store all my projects in django also each project have a description
+Here I store all my projects in django also each project have a description.

+All my projects located in different branches